TropicalDog17/avax-guide/GAME_INTEGRATION.md

 This guide provides references to ThirdWeb documentation for integrating blockchain features into your game using Unity or Unreal Engine on the Avalanche Fuji testnet.

+> Remember: Focus on creating a seamless user experience first, then build complexity as needed.
+The best blockchain games are those where users don't need to understand blockchain to enjoy the game.

 ## Documentation Quick Links
 - [ThirdWeb Gaming Solutions](https://thirdweb.com/solutions/gaming)
 - [ThirdWeb Tokens](https://portal.thirdweb.com/pre-built-contracts/tokens)